By Eliot Coleman

 As an organic farmer with a passion for history, I have collected many references from our predecessors.
 Their knowledgeable writings contributed greatly to my understanding of quality farming and quality food.

 If there had been a Nobel Prize for agriculture in 1940, the following three grand old figures of the movement would certainly have been in contention.
 Although hardly known today, they were important influences as members of the generation that set agriculture on the new path we are following.
-These 70-year old essays have been slightly edited for clarity.

 H. J. (Harold John) Massingham, 1888 – 1952, was an English ruralist, an astute observer of the natural world, and the author of over 30 works of rural appreciation.
 His writings were as influential on the organic pioneers of the 1940s as Wendell Berry’s are on us today.